 For more information on speaker power, check out my article Why Do Loudspeakers Need Power & How Are They Powered?

 These built-in amplifiers increase the weight and price of active speakers but the consolidation of speaker and amplifier makes them, arguably, easier to use.

-The AudioEngine P4 (link to compare prices of a pair on Amazon and B&H Photo/Video) is an example of a passive speaker.
+The AudioEngine P4 (link to check the price on Amazon) is an example of a passive speaker.

-The Edifier S3000Pro (link to compare prices of a pair on Amazon and other online retailers) is an example of an active speaker.
+The Edifier S3000Pro (link to check the price on Amazon) is an example of an active speaker.
 In addition to having an active design, this speaker also has Bluetooth and USB connectivity.

 There’s more to passive and active speakers than that, which we’ll get to shortly.
 Let’s first have a look at a simplified table to sum up the core differences between passive and active speakers: